Ernst Cassirer: Influences

+The Kantian scholar Lewis White Beck noted that Cassirer's Substance and Function (Substanzbegriff und Funktionsbegriff) served as a major source of inspiration during his early studies as an undergraduate with Leroy Loemker in the 1930s.

 Work

 History of science

 Cassirer's first major published writings were a history of modern thought from the Renaissance to Kant.
 In accordance with his Marburg neo-Kantianism he concentrated upon epistemology.
-His reading of the scientific revolution, in books such as The Individual and the Cosmos in Renaissance Philosophy (1927), as a "Platonic" application of mathematics to nature, influenced historians such as E. A. Burtt, E. J. Dijksterhuis, and Alexandre Koyré.
+His reading of the Scientific Revolution, in books such as The Individual and the Cosmos in Renaissance Philosophy (1927), as a "Platonic" application of mathematics to nature, influenced historians such as E. A. Burtt, E. J. Dijksterhuis, and Alexandre Koyré.

 Philosophy of science

 In Substance and Function (1910), he writes about late nineteenth-century developments in physics including relativity theory and the foundations of mathematics.
 In Einstein's Theory of Relativity (1921) he defended the claim that modern physics supports a neo-Kantian conception of knowledge.
 He also wrote a book about Quantum mechanics called Determinism and Indeterminism in Modern Physics (1936).